robert2504/librarycapstone.github.io/_pages/about.md

 The Library capstone is an Application written in ASP.NET Core 2 with Vue.js as a front end.

-This is where we put notes regarding the project
+This is where we put notes regarding the project.
+This should have a header `that is a bug`